Training for International Diplomats

 Participants in the 4th Executive Seminar for Diplomats from Latin America and the Caribbean

 © Dirk Enters

-Then there are the regular alumni meetings.
-Events in and around Berlin are organized several times a year for all alumni posted in Germany.
+There are also repeat programmes, meetings abroad and regular events in Germany for alumni.
 There are currently about 200 of our alumni working in missions in Germany, several of them ambassadors.

-To secure the long-term success of the training programmes and the success of networks, Training for International Diplomats offers an internet portal serving as information and contact platform for current and former participants.
-The monthly newsletter “Brief aus Berlin” is geared to all alumni, partners and interested parties and contains articles and information on the activities of the Federal Foreign Office’s Training for International Diplomats.
+To secure the long-term success of the training programmes and networks, Training for International Diplomats offers an information and contact platform for current and former participants external link, opens in new windowInternetportal.
+The newsletter external link, opens in new window"Brief aus Berlin" is issued every two months.

-The facebook page of Training for International Diplomats keeps you up to date on current and upcoming programmes and events.
+The external link, opens in new windowFacebook page of Training for International Diplomats keeps followers up-to-date on current and upcoming programmes and events.
 Groups set up for each course means current and former participants have a forum in which to exchange views.

 The Diplomats’ College on the set of the Tagesschau news programme

 The Federal Foreign Office’s cooperation partners include the Federal Ministry for Economic Cooperation and Development, the Robert Bosch Foundation, the BMW Stiftung Herbert Quandt, the German Council on Foreign Relations, the Goethe-Institut and the European Academy Berlin as well as various higher education institutions.

 The diplomats are all invited to participate by the respective German Embassy having been selected by their own foreign ministries.
 Depending on the course, good German, French or English language skills are required.
 There is no charge for participating in International Training for Diplomats.
 The sending states are only responsible for covering the travel costs of the participants.